lievencoghe/cambridge_cxa/README.md

 ## Direct serial connection

 On your Home Assistant, create a directory called `cambridge_cxa` under the `custom_components` directory, and save the files from this repo in there.
+Alternatively, you can install this component using HACS.
+Add custom repository lievencoghe/cambridge_cxa and install the component.

 Then you need to add the following to your `configuration.yaml` file: